Imperfect Replication Beats Single Manager Selection 9/10 Times

 Sources: Preqin, Barclayhedge, Bloomberg, HFR, Credit Suisse, EurekaHedge, Unlimited calculations.

-What it comes down to is that while with a single manager there is the *possibility* of achieving higher returns than with a Hedge Fund replication strategy, the *probability* is that the replication will achieve a better outcome.
-The combination of single managers having a much wider distribution with much higher fees and taxes results in a distribution that is very wide and skewed lower than a lower cost, more tax-efficient replication structure.
+Ultimately, you could conclude that while with a single manager there is the *possibility* of achieving higher returns than with a Hedge Fund replication strategy, the *probability* of achieving a better outcome supports investment in replication.
+The combination of single managers producing a wider distribution of returns with burdensome fee drag and negative taxes impacts results in a distribution that seems in its totality less attractive.

-There are few opportunities in investing to raise your probability of a better outcome by roughly 10x.
-That is the possible opportunity in choosing a low-cost, tax-efficient ETF relative to a concentrated single manager LP investment.
-Despite this possible risk-reward, only 0.06% of all money invested in Hedge Fund strategies are in low-cost replication ETF structures.
+In investing the opportunities to raise your probability of a better outcome by as much as 10x are scarce.
+That opportunity now presents itself, as low-cost, tax-efficient ETF offerings have emerged in recent years.
+Despite this possible risk-reward, only about 0.06% of money invested in Hedge Fund strategies are currently in low-cost replication ETF structures.

 For informational and educational purposes only and should not be construed as investment advice.
 The historical analysis discussed herein has been selected solely to provide information on the development of the research and investment process and style of Unlimited.
 It does not constitute an offer to sell or a solicitation of an offer to buy any security.
 Opinions expressed are our present opinions only.
 The material is based upon information which we consider reliable, but we do not represent that such information is accurate or complete, and it should not be relied upon as such.
 The historical analysis should not be construed as an indicator of the future performance of any investment vehicle that Unlimited manages.
 No investment strategy or risk management technique can guarantee return or eliminate risk in any market environment.
 No Representation is being made that any investment will or is likely to achieve profits or losses similar to those shown herein.